 - Future lost wages

-Keep detailed records of all interactions with insurance companies, including:
+Keep detailed records of all talks with insurance companies:

 - Summaries of what was discussed

-- During summer months (May-September), avoid waiting in disabled vehicles without air conditioning
+- During summer months (May-September), don’t wait in disabled vehicles without air

-- Keep water in your vehicle for emergency situations
+- Keep water in your vehicle for emergencies

 - Be aware of increased risk of vehicle fires in extreme heat

-- Document heat-related factors that may have contributed to the accident
+- Record heat-related factors that may have caused the accident

-As a major tourist destination, Phoenix sees many out-of-state drivers who may be unfamiliar with local roads.
+As a major tourist spot, Phoenix sees many out-of-state drivers who may not know local roads.
 If your accident involves:

 - Rental vehicles